LucHermitte/lh-vim-lib/doc/Project.md

 On the opposite, the files from a directory hierarchy can be part of a same and very big project.
 We may even imagine subprojects within a hierarchy.

-In the end, what really defines a programming project is a (leaf) "makefile" -- and BTW, why restrict ourselves to makefiles, what about scons, autotools, ant, (b)jam, Rakefile?
+In the end, what really defines a programming project is a (root) "makefile" -- and BTW, why restrict ourselves to makefiles, what about scons, autotools, ant, (b)jam, Rakefile?
 Also, Sun-Makefiles or GNU-Makefiles?
 Other projects will be recognized by the `.git/` directory at their root, and